heema/Podster/README.txt

 OPTIONS
--a, --archive		Copies the podcasts to a specified location -n, --podcast_number	Specify the number of podcast per each stream to be downloaded -m, --manage_feeds	Lets you add , delete and check the status of the feeds -c, --clean		Delete the podcasts and playlist
+-a, --archive		Copies the podcasts to a specified location -n, --podcast_number	Specify the number of podcast per each stream to be downloaded -C, --config		Specifiy a file which contains variables that will override the default values -m, --manage_feeds	Lets you add , delete and check the status of the feeds -c, --clean		Delete the podcasts and playlist
 -p, --play		Play the playlist